 Please visit our Conservation News link to find out more.

 We are very pleased to announce that recent tours to Ghana are supporting the BTOs TRACKING CUCKOOS TO AFRICA PROJECT This fantastic project has been satellite tracking the movement of Cuckoos from the UK to their wintering grounds in Africa, some of which have passed through Ghana.
 The project hopes to learn more about the challenges these birds face on their journey and therefore try and help reverse their decline.
 The cuckoo has decreased by 63% in England between 1995 – 2010 and this seems to be representative of a downward trend amongst many other UK breeding migrants that make similar migration journeys like the Spotted Flycatcher and Turtle Dove.
 Prior to this exciting project, very little was known about the Cuckoo after it left the UK to winter in Africa.
 Based in Devon, Wise Birding Holidays is excited to soon be sponsoring two cuckoos tagged on Dartmoor in May 2014.
 They have been named Emsworthy and Meavy.
-You can follow the bird’s journey and find out more about this project HERE Our Nov 2013 Ghana tour donated £240 to the satelleite tracking.
+You can follow their journey and find out more HERE Our Nov 2013 Ghana tour donated £240 to the satelleite tracking.

-FINNATURE’S NEST BOX SCHEME.
-Each year Finnature put up a number of owl nest boxes for various owl species.
+FINNATURE’S NEST BOX SCHEME Each year Finnature put up a number of owl nest boxes for various owl species.
 In recent years, the number of natural tree holes has declined and so this project creates further nesting opportunities for a number of species and also allows careful monitoring of breeding success.
 Currently, all our tours to Finland support this project.

 SALVIAMO L’ORSO (saving the Marsican Bear)